How Often Should Stucco Be Painted?

 Many homeowners neglect proper stucco maintenance because the process can seem intimidating, but this can leave a home vulnerable to costly damage.
 Use the tips below from Five Star Painting experts to decide when to paint your stucco home.

 Painting a stucco house is similar to painting a house with wood siding; preparation and technique will determine longevity.
-Since paint on stucco does not behave like paint on vinyl or wood, it can be hard to tell when a stucco home needs to be painted.
+In part due to expansion and contraction, paint on stucco does not behave like paint on vinyl or wood, so it can be hard to tell when a stucco home needs to be painted.
 The guidelines below will help: